dustinfarris/redrover/docs/conventions/index.rst

 Remember that tests are divided into 3 main categories:

 :Unit        Tests:
-  Tests that check the a very specific piece of code is behaving as it should.
+  Tests that check that a very specific piece of code is behaving as it should.

   These haven't changed much.
 You can use the a few of the RedRover